 SPIN selling is a widely adopted model that’s highly relevant in today’s demanding sales environment.
-It comes from Neil Rackham’s best-selling book – “SPIN Selling” that is based on 12 years of research and analysis of more than 35,000 sales calls.
+It comes from Neil Rackham’s best-selling book – “SPIN Selling” which is based on 12 years of research and analysis of more than 35,000 sales calls.

-SPIN selling eliminates ambiguity and struggle in closing sales opportunities.
-It helps in dealing with challenging sales situations and shows sales reps the path of creating healthy connections with the customers.
-Neil Rackham argues that for winning larger consultative deals, sales reps must abandon the traditional sales techniques.
+SPIN selling eliminates ambiguity and struggles in closing sales opportunities.
+It helps in dealing with challenging sales situations and shows sales reps the path to creating healthy connections with customers.
+Neil Rackham argues that for winning larger consultative deals, sales reps must abandon traditional sales techniques.

 SPIN selling explains the science behind consultative selling or rather uses the impactful questioning process to discover customer pain points, concerns, challenges, and expectations.
 It makes the buyers get down to the minute details and understand the problems they are facing.

 Few essential things about SPIN selling

 Before delving deep into this methodology, here are a few facts and key principles you should follow

 - Salespeople trained in the “SPIN” model showed 17% improvement in sales results.